 Supply Chain Automation

 Kianda also launched a new supply chain automation solution.
-In short, it is an umbrella system allowing you to enhance your current supplier engagement.
-It allows Kianda’s customers to provide supplier portals to the external parties they work with so they can share their common business processes and synchronise their data in a single platform securely and easily.
+In short, it is an umbrella system that allows you to enhance your current supplier engagement.
+It allows Kianda’s customers to provide supplier portals to the external parties they work with.
+Simply, so they will share their common business processes and synchronise their data in a single platform securely and easily.

 Above all, it enables considerable savings on efficiency, data management and time (savings between 10 and 20K per month)—all within 10 days.